samflab/Fitility-OpenSource/README.md

 returns the splashscreen and the named routes

 ## icons/fitility_icons.dart :
- this page has the list of custom icons which are not available in flutter.
+ This page has the list of custom icons which are not available in flutter but we'll need it in our application.

 ## screens/login.dart :